Python-Practice-Discord/python_package_template/docs/README.md

 # About This Template
 This is the Python Package template for all projects developed and maintained by the Python Practice Discord community.
-Our templates are maintained by the [Template Team](https://github.com/orgs/Python-Practice-Discord/teams/template-team), which is lead by Team Lead Morpheus636.
+Our templates are maintained by the [Template Team](https://github.com/orgs/Python-Practice-Discord/teams/template-team), which is managed by Team Lead Morpheus636.

 Special thanks to the following outside contributors and former team members for their work on these templates:
 - PeterHoburg, Former Team Lead

 ## Using this template

+(If you're just looking at this template, you can safely ignore everything above the line that says "Remove this line and everything above it" - this is for the team lead to setup and it only needs to happen once per project.)

 The projects' name should be `lower_snake_case`.
 This should be the same name as the projects' root directory.